ernest-p/android-notifications/README.md

-# NotificationServiceTest
+# Notifications
-A demo project implementing a NotificationListenerService to test post/remove notification events, and a NotificationCreator class to test notifications creation.
+A demo project implementing a NotificationListenerService to receive notification events.